-The table below sets forth certain information with respect to Odetics' Named Executive Officers concerning their exercise of options to purchase Class A common stock during the fiscal year ended March 31, 2000 and the unexercised options they held as of the end of that fiscal year.
-None of the Named Executive Officers held or exercised any stock appreciation rights during the fiscal year ended March 31, 2000.
+The table below sets forth certain information with respect to the Named Executive Officers concerning the unexercised options held by them as of the end of the fiscal year ended March 31, 2001.
+No options were exercised by any of the Named Executive Officers during that fiscal year, and none of the Named Executive Officers held or exercised any stock appreciation rights during the fiscal year ended March 31, 2001.